Steff72/knowledge_bot/README.md

 ## Aim

-This application serves as an interactive question-answering bot for your Engineering Data Warehouse (EDW) manuals.
+This application serves as an interactive question-answering bot.
 It retrieves relevant content from a vector database built on your PDF manuals and leverages a large language model (LLM) to provide concise, context-aware answers.

 ## Project Structure